-Neither the Securities and Exchange Commission nor any other regulatory body has approved or disapproved of these securities or passed upon the accuracy or adequacy of this prospectus supplement or the accompanying prospectus.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the accuracy or adequacy of this prospectus supplement or the accompanying prospectus.
 Any representation to the contrary is a criminal offense.

 Per Share Total

-Initial price to public \$ \$
+Public offering price \$ \$

 Underwriting discount \$ \$

 Proceeds, before expenses, to Exelixis \$ \$